Congratulations on being 29 weeks pregnant!

 You’re into your third trimester now and it’s all starting to feel very real.

-While you still have some time up your sleeve, it’s probably dawning on you that you’ll be giving birth soon.
+Although you still have some time up your sleeve, it’s probably dawned on you by now you’ll be giving birth soon.

 29 Weeks Pregnant – Everything You Need To Know

-Fear and concern about labour and coping with contractions is very normal.
+Fear and concern about labour and coping with contractions are very normal.

-Most pregnant women experience them at some stage, even women who have given birth before.
+Most pregnant women experience these feelings at some stage – even women who have given birth before.

-If you have a doula or midwife, speak to them about your worries and concerns.
+If you have a doula or midwife, don’t be afraid to speak up about your worries and concerns.

-They can help you to work through these fears and discuss your options for pain relief during labour.
+They can help you work through your fears and discuss your options for pain relief during labour.

 There are many ways you can relieve labour pain, without needing medication.